mustachemo/backend-training/README.md

    ```

-3. Install Express.js
+3. Install required packages

    To create a web application with Node.js, you can use the Express.js framework.
-Install it using npm with the following command:
+Install it using npm with the following command along with some "required" packages:

    ```bash
    npm install express mongoose nunjucks dotenv morgan